-The following sections describe areas for which the City may wish to initiate short-term annexation proceedings.
-Any of these areas may be subject to property owner-initiated annexation before the year in which it is listed.
-Thirty-two potential City-initiated annexation areas, consisting of approximately 1,382 acres or 2.16 square miles, are included in the short-term annexation program.
+The following sections describe areas that the City may wish to consider for annexation during the short-term annexation program.
+Any of these areas may be subject to property owner-initiated annexation at any time regardless of inclusion or non-inclusion in the annexation program.
+Thirty-eight potential City-initiated annexation areas are identified here, consisting of approximately 2,151 acres of land.